penrynjohnp/logicapps-labs/docs/logicapps-ai-course/01-overview.md

 ---
-title: Overview of building a conversational agent in Azure Logic Apps
+title: Overview of Agents in Azure Logic Apps (Standard)
-description: An overview of the lesson that helps you build and deploy a conversational agent in Azure Logic Apps. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+description: An overview of the lesson that helps you build and deploy Agents in Azure Logic Apps. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025